 So easy to use!
-Just put the solid (shampoo or bubble bath) in the little bag, pull the drawstring and off you go...!
+Just put the solid (shampoo or shower gel) in the bag, pull the drawstring and go...!

-This zero waste alternative allows you to use every little bit of your favorite solid and even mix two solids and blend them together which is why it's also called a "soap saver".
+This alternative tozero wasteit allows you to use every little piece of your favorite solid and also mix two solids and blend them together and that's why it is also called"soap saver".

-Not only that, it's also an excellent exfoliator, gently removing dry, rough skin and improving circulation.
+Not only that, it's also an excellent exfoliant, gently eliminating dry, rough skin and improving circulation.

-Even in the case of solid shampoo you can use it to create foam on your hands.
+Even in the case of solid shampoo you can use it by creating foam on your hands.

-How to keep it as long as possible
+How to maintain it for as long as possible

-If it should change shape during washing, you can easily get it back into shape by stretching it while it's still damp.
+If it changes shape during washing, you can easily get it back into shape by stretching it while it's still damp.

 Agave sisalana is a succulent plant native to Mexico.
-It can reach 20 meters in height and its varieties are beautiful.
-On the other hand the origin of its name confirms it: the name derives from the Greek“agaué” which means splendid,and from Sisal, a port city of Yucatan from which was originally exported the fiber obtained from its leaves.
+It can even reach 20 meters in height and its varieties are beautiful.
+On the other hand, the origin of its name also confirms it: the name derives from Greek“agaué” which means splendid,and from Sisal, a port city in Yucatan from which the fiber obtained from its leaves was originally exported.

-From its leaves is obtained Sisal fiber, a rigid fiber used for rope, twine, paper, fabric and other objects.
-It was used both by Aztecs and Mayas to make raw fabrics and paper.
+Sisal fiber is obtained from its leaves, a rigid fiber used for rope, string, paper, fabric and other objects.
+It was used by both the Aztecs and Mayans to make raw fabrics and paper.

-True, it's a small accessory, but this bag also helps reduce our carbon footprint.
+True, it's a small accessory, but this little bag also contributesto reduce our carbon footprint.